 Minimize Air Pollution

 The most substantial environmental benefit of biking is that it runs on manpower — literally.
 This means it has no toxic emissions.
-All you need is enough air in your tires, and you can start by reading bike pump reviews online to find the best model.

 The Washington Post stated that for the past two decades, the United States Energy Information Administration listed the transportation sector as the chief contributor to carbon dioxide emissions via direct fuel.
 This industry far exceeds other areas, including industrial, commercial, and residential.
 Moreover, in the US alone, about 89% of the trips made using cars lead to the most significant magnitude of pollution.